 Advanced search functionality is more of a requirement than a recommendation

-A filtered search function is extremely important for real estate apps.
-The better structured the data is, the better your app’s user experience.
-Try to organize real estate information in such a way as to make the list of properties satisfy the most popular criteria for home buyers.
-We can separate «must have» search criteria like location, property type, price range and other options, like square foot range, on-site parking, in-unit laundry, year built, and whatever you think is important to include.
+Filtered search is extremely important for real estate apps.
+The better structured your data, the better your app’s user experience.
+Try to organize information so that property listings highlight the most popular criteria for home buyers.
+You can separate must-have search criteria like location, property type, and price range from other criteria like square footage, on-site parking, in-unit laundry, year built, and whatever else you think is important to include.

-Let’s go back to Zillow and Trulia's search functionality.
-Even though they both have separate apps for rentals, they put «Homes for Rent» alongside with «Homes for Sale» in their real estate apps’ search menu.
-By having two apps perform one and the same function, the companies aim to acquire more users.
-In addition, every single Zillow and Trulia app promotes other apps the companies own (e.g. app for agents, mortgage calculators), thus increasing customer loyalty to the brand.
+Let’s go back to the Zillow and Trulia apps and discuss their search functionality.
+Even though they each have a separate app for rentals, they put homes for rent alongside homes for sale in the search menu.
+By having two apps perform one and the same function, the company aims to acquire more users.
+In addition, every single Zillow and Trulia app promotes other apps the company owns (e.g. apps for agents, mortgage calculators), thus increasing customer loyalty to Zillow brands.

-What’s the best way to get users to engage with data for real estate listing?
-It's simple: visually.
-Portraying data graphically reveals patterns in the data that are difficult to detect otherwise.
-Graphs and pictures win always beat long descriptions.
-Your app can have both, but don’t overload your app with too much info.
+What’s the best way to get users to engage with information about real estate listings?
+By presenting it visually.
+Portraying data graphically reveals patterns that are difficult to detect otherwise.
+Graphs and pictures always beat long descriptions.
+Your app can have both, but don’t overload it with too much information.

-Zillow and Trulia listings differ from one another.
-Both, however, they have graphical components like a monthly mortgage breakdown, to name just one.
-There are a huge number of different graphical interpretations for displaying information on both iOS and Android platforms.
-You can find an SDK on developer resources for any type of charts / graphs.
+Zillow and Trulia listings differ.
+They both, however, have graphical components like a monthly mortgage breakdown.
+There are a huge number of ways to display information graphically on both iOS and Android.
+You can find an SDK with developer resources for any type of chart and graph.

-Apart from maps and pictures of properties, including those in the neighboring area, the apps can redirect you to Google street view and Google directions with one click.
-This feature is both simple to implement and valuable for the end user because of its transparency.
+Apart from maps and pictures of properties, including other properties in the neighborhood, these apps can redirect you to Google Street View and Google directions with one click.
+This feature is both simple to implement and valuable for end users because it adds transparency.

-One of the unique features Zillow has is an estimated market value tool called Zestimate, which is a starting point which can be used to determine a home’s market value or monthly rental price.
+One of the unique features Zillow has is an estimated market value tool called Zestimate, which is a starting point for determining a home’s market value or monthly rental price.
 This estimate is based on public data like neighborhood market guides and forecast calculations.